a-rouxel/simca/doc/index.rst

 - **Optical Design**: for evaluating and comparing the performances of various optical systems.

-- **Coded Aperture patterns Generation**: for generating various patterns and corresponding filtering cubes.
+- **Coded Aperture patterns Generation**: for generating various patterns and corresponding sensing matrix.

 - **Acquisition Coded Images**: for simulating the acquisition process